 Foreign currency amounts attributable to foreign operations have been translated into U.S. dollars using year-end exchange rates for assets and liabilities, historical rates for equity, and weighted average rates for revenues and expenses.
 Translation adjustments resulting from this process are recorded as components of other comprehensive income until complete or substantially complete liquidation by the Company of its investment in a foreign entity.
 Currency fluctuations are a normal operating factor in the conduct of the Company's business and foreign exchange transaction gains and losses are included in revenues and operating expenses.
 Also, the Company is exposed to foreign currency exchange fluctuations on monetary assets and liabilities denominated in currencies that are not the local functional currency.
-Foreign exchange gains and losses on such balances are recognized in net earnings within airfreight services costs, customs brokerage and other services costs and other income, net.
-Net foreign currency losses in 2017 were \$13,315, and net foreign currency gains in 2016 and 2015 were \$7,955 and \$7,820, respectively.
+Foreign exchange gains and losses on such balances are recognized in net earnings within customs brokerage and other services costs.
+Net foreign currency losses in 2018 and 2017 were \$1,853 and \$13,315, respectively, and net foreign currency gains in 2016 were \$7,955.

 The Company follows a policy of accelerating international currency settlements to manage its foreign exchange exposure.
 Accordingly, the Company enters into foreign currency hedging transactions only in limited locations where there are regulatory or commercial limitations on the Company's ability to move money freely.
-Such hedging activity during 2017, 2016, and 2015 was insignificant.
-The Company had no foreign currency derivatives outstanding at December 31, 2017 and 2016.
+Such hedging activity during 2018, 2017, and 2016 was insignificant.
+The Company had no foreign currency derivatives outstanding at December 31, 2018 and 2017.